Cosimo II de' Medici

 Cosimo II de' Medici (12 May 1590 – 28 February 1621) was Grand Duke of Tuscany from 1609 until his death.
 He was the elder son of Ferdinando I de' Medici, Grand Duke of Tuscany, and Christina of Lorraine.

-For the majority of his twelve-year reign, he delegated the administration of Tuscany to his ministers.
+For the majority of his 12-year reign, he delegated the administration of Tuscany to his ministers.
 He is best remembered as the patron of Galileo Galilei, his childhood tutor.

 Biography

 Cosimo's father Ferdinando I took care to provide him with a modern education.
 Indeed, Galileo Galilei was Cosimo's tutor between 1605 and 1608.
 Ferdinando arranged for him to marry Archduchess Maria Maddalena of Austria, daughter of Archduke Charles II, in 1608.
 Their marriage was celebrated with an elaborate display on the Arno, which included a performance of the Argonautica, in which Jason sailed around an artificial island and presented Maria Maddalena with six red apples, alluding to the Medici family symbolic balls, or palle.
 Cosimo and Maria Maddalena had eight children in just eight years; among them was Cosimo's eventual successor, Ferdinando II, an Archduchess of Inner Austria, a Duchess of Parma and two cardinals.

 Ferdinando I died in 1609.
 Due to his precarious health, Cosimo did not actively participate in governing his realm, but he was a great patron of science and letters.
 Just over a year after Cosimo's accession, Galileo dedicated his Sidereus Nuncius, an account of his telescopic discoveries, to the grand duke.

-Cosimo extended the Palazzo Pitti, and he reconstructed the villa of Poggio Imperiale.
+Cosimo extended the Palazzo Pitti, and he reconstructed the Villa del Poggio Imperiale.

 In spite of his lack of interest in governance, the grand duke did assiduously enlarge the navy.

 He died on 28 February 1621 from tuberculosis and was succeeded by his elder son, Ferdinando II, still a minor at the time of his father's death.
 The regency for the new grand duke was bestowed upon Cosimo II's wife and mother, as per his wishes.